gohugoio/hugo/content/en/functions/ref.md

 relatedfuncs: [relref]
 ---

-This function takes two parameters:
+This function takes two arguments:

 - The context of the page from which to resolve relative paths, typically the current page (`.`)
 - The path to a page, with or without a file extension, with or without an anchor.
 A path without a leading `/` is first resolved relative to the given context, then to the remainder of the site.